 Operating time 7 AM to 9 PM in winter,7 AM (9 Am on Sunday and holidays) to 11 PM in summer

-Glória is a special tram linking Restauradores to Bairro Alto, also very useful to tourists.
+Glória is a special tram linking Restauradores to Bairro Alto, also very useful to locals and tourists.

 Operating time 7 AM (8 AM on Sunday) to 12 PM (4.30 AM on Friday and Saturday)